-The Company recognizes a loss allowance for the expected credit losses associated with its financial assets, measured at amortized cost.
+The Company recognizes a loss allowance for the expected credit losses associated with its financial assets, other than financial assets measured at fair value through profit or loss.
 Expected credit losses are measured to reflect a probability-weighted amount, the time value of money, and reasonable and supportable information regarding past events, current conditions and forecasts of future economic conditions.

-The Company applies the simplified approach for amounts receivable.
+The Company applies the simplified approach for trade receivables.
 Using the simplified approach, the Company records a loss allowance equal to the expected credit losses resulting from all possible default events over the assets' contractual lifetime.